denoland/vscode_deno/README.md

   the extension will disable the built-in VSCode JavaScript and TypeScript language services, and will use the Deno Language Server (`deno lsp`) instead.
   _boolean, default `false`_
+- `deno.enablePaths`: Controls if the Deno Language Server is enabled for only specific paths of the workspace folder.
+Defaults to an empty list.
 - `deno.path`: A path to the `deno` executable.
 If unset, the extension will use the environment path to resolve the `deno` executable.
 If set, the extension will use the supplied path.
 The path should include the executable name (e.g.